 Because liberal education stresses breadth of learning rather than narrow specialization, Hampden-Sydney students are prepared for a variety of career choices.
 Those students who wish to enter graduate school or one of the professions requiring training beyond the undergraduate level will find appropriate educational opportunities, academic programs, and guidance at Hampden-Sydney.
-Students are encouraged to contact the Career Development office early in their academic careers for guidance and assistance while exploring and preparing for career opportunities.
+Students are encouraged to contact the Office of Career Education and Vocational Reflection early in their academic careers for guidance and assistance while exploring and preparing for career opportunities.

 Students who plan to pursue graduate work maintain close liaison with members of the faculty in the area in which they plan to continue their education.
 To gain admission to graduate school, an applicant is expected to have done undergraduate work of high quality.
 A reading knowledge of at least one modern foreign language is usually required for the Ph.D. degree, and the applicant must score well on the Graduate Record Examination.
 For more specific requirements, students should consult the catalogues of graduate schools to which they are interested in applying.